 Certain cards, called monster enhancers, raise or lower the combat strength of individual monsters.
-(Penalties to monsters are still considered enhancers.)
-They also affect the number of Treasures the monsters are worth. monster enhancers may be played by any player during any combat.
+They also affect the number of Treasures the monsters are worth.
+Monster enhancers may be played by any player during any combat.

 All enhancers on a single monster add together.
 If there are multiple monsters in a combat, the person who plays each enhancer must choose which monster it applies to.